How to improve cash flow in a business

 You improve margins.

 This is the foundation of sustainable growth.
 Not frantic expansion.
-Not risky borrowing.
-Not relying solely on increasing sales volume.
+Risky borrowing.
+Relying solely on increasing sales volume.

-When business owners ask, why is it important to manage cash flow?
 The answer is simple: control creates freedom.
-Freedom to grow.
-Freedom to invest.
-Freedom to weather downturns.
-Freedom to scale intelligently.
+Freedom to grow, to invest, to weather downturns. to scale intelligently.

 Build a Stronger Financial Foundation Today